Skip to main content

 Google analytics via GTM_16.png

-Test your Google Analytics Settings
+Test your Google Universal Analytics Settings

-To test if your Google Analytics settings are correct, follow the steps below (make sure your browser is not set to Incognito mode):
+To test if your Google Universal Analytics settings are correct, follow the steps below (make sure your browser is not set to Incognito mode):

 1. Download and install the Tag Assistant Companion browser extension found here.